School Discipline Advocacy Service (SDAS)

 How and when can I join:

-Interested students must attend an initial fall training.
+Interested students must attend an initial training.
 The time commitment for this project is flexible and can vary according to your schedule.
-If you have questions, please email SDAS’s Director of Training & Recruitment, Madeline Feldman.
+The project is not currently accepting volunteers.

 What skills will I develop: